A248/LibertyBans/docs/Comparison-to-LiteBans.md

 LibertyBans further supports multiple modes of IP address-based punishment, in order to automatically block alt accounts.
 LiteBans does not have this feature.

-### Exempt Permissions
+### Exemption

-LiteBans supports the feature known as exempt permissions, where a target player cannot be banned if they have a certain permission.
+Although both plugins support the exemption feature which prevents staff from banning each other, it is implemented slightly differently.

- * Note that on a single server, LiteBans' permission checking for offline players depends on Vault, otherwise the feature breaks for offline players.
+For offline players, LiteBans's permission checking depends on Vault on single servers.
+Without a Vault-compatible permissions plugin, the feature breaks silently for offline players.

-LibertyBans does not provide this feature, on the author's claim that it cannot be made to work reliably for both online and offline players.
+LibertyBans' exemption feature will never break silently.
+However, this imposes greater requirements.
+LibertyBans requires the installation of a supported exemption provider - currently LuckPerms or Vault.
+Without an exemption provider, the feature is entirely unavailable.

 ### Importing From Other Plugins